Teaching and Learning

 Information literacy is a set of abilities that allow students to engage in information discovery, the creation and value of information, exploration of how information is used, and how to work within the information ecosystem in an ethical manner.
 Faculty can request that we provide curricula that addresses finding and evaluating information and/or about intellectual property and copyright.
 Our data literacy, digital literacy, maker literacy, and open pedagogy instructional programs support learning about how information is created, valued, and used.
 We are happy to collaborate with you to best meet the learning outcomes for your course.
 For more information or to schedule a session, contact Gretchen Trkay or your subject librarian.

 UTA Libraries’ maker literacy program supports collaboration with faculty to integrate making into curricula and assess student acquisition of maker-based competencies.
 Librarians will work with you to map maker competencies to your subject-based learning outcomes and develop assignments and assessments.
-For more information or to schedule a session, contact our Maker Literacies team.
+For examples, visit the Maker Literacies website.
+For more information or to schedule a session, contact firstname.lastname@example.org.